SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 When creating a token, an expiration time must be given in minutes of validity from when the token was created.
 This security feature limits the potential damage due to leaking of a token.
 It requires tokens to be re-created or refreshed periodically.
-This can be done by calling token create with the same parameters as originally.
+This can be done by calling the token create request with the same parameters as originally.
 If the parameters used are not available they can be extracted from the token.
 As the token string is a JWT (JSON Web Token), it can be decoded to extract the original information used to create the token by splitting it into 3 parts (on ".") and doing a base64 decode on the first substring.
 This way, information like the subscription name can be extracted and the create token REST point can be called again, all on the client side.